atkins126/delphi4docker/README.md

 - Clone or download the repository: https://github.com/lmbelo/delphi4docker
 - Run delphi4dockercli
   - Setup the delphi4dockercli options
-  - If you’ve followed the prescribed default settings in the above steps, you just need to set up the “Host Addr” option.
+  - If you’ve followed the prescribed default settings in the above steps, you just need to set up the “Host Addr” option
-  - Goto Window VM and click on “Send” button in the delphi4dockersrv application.
+  - Goto Window VM and click on “Send” button in the delphi4dockersrv application
-  - Now press on the Receive button in the delphi4dockercli in Ubuntu VM.
+  - Now press on the Receive button in the delphi4dockercli in Ubuntu VM

 <p align="center" width="100%">
 	<img width="447" alt="image" src="https://github.com/lmbelo/delphi4docker/assets/8376898/a780760f-df43-416d-8a76-0770061f56d0">
 </p>

-  - Wait until the operation finish and press on the “Upack and Setup” button.
+  - Wait until the operation finish and press on the “Upack and Setup” button

 <p align="center" width="100%">
 	<img width="350" alt="image" src="https://github.com/lmbelo/delphi4docker/assets/8376898/8c32b594-db9d-4a6c-90fe-b18f532e7bcb">